tech-greedy/singularity/README.md

 ### Pause/Resume/Retry a request
 For each dataset preparation request, it always starts with scanning request, once enough files can be packed into a single deal, it will create a generation request.
 In other words, each preparation request is a single scanning request and a bunch of generation requests.

 You can pause/resume/retry the scanning request or generation requests.
 ```shell
 $ singularity prep pause -h
 $ singularity prep resume -h
 $ singularity prep retry -h
 ```
 ### Remove a request
-The whole data preparation requests can be removed from database.
+The whole data preparation requests can be removed from the database.
 All generated CAR files can also be deleted by specifying `--purge` option.
 ```shell
 $ singularity prep remove -h
 ```